 If admitted, you must submit an official GMAT or GRE score.
 Columbia Business School’s GMAC code is QF8-N6-36 and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

 Interviews are not required for admission to Columbia Business School.
 Once your online application is complete and under review, you may be contacted by a member of the Admissions Office to schedule an on-campus interview.
 Please keep in mind interviews are by invitation only.

 The nonrefundable application fee for the Columbia Business School Executive MBA program is US$250.
 This fee can be paid via credit card within the online application system or by check.
 Please make checks payable to Columbia University.

 International students who do not have a degree from an institution in which all instruction is conducted in English must take either the TOEFL (Test of English as a Foreign Language) or the PTE (Pearson Test of English).
 You may be exempted from the TOEFL or the PTE only if you have earned a degree from an institution in which English is the language of instruction.
 We will not accept requests for exceptions to this policy.

 The TOEFL and PTE scores are valid for two years.
 Your TOEFL or PTE score must be valid when you submit your application.

 Be sure to self-report your TOEFL or PTE score when completing your application.
 If admitted, you must submit an official score report.
-For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02.
+For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02 - Graduate Schools of Management.
 For the PTE, select "Columbia Business School" from the list of schools provided by Pearson.
 The Admissions Committee will consider only your highest score when reviewing your application.